polymergames/jdiamond/README.md

 Diamond uses Simple DirectMedia Layer (SDL), which is Copyright (c) 1997-2014 Sam Lantinga <slouken@libsdl.org>.

 jdiamond is Copyright 2016 Ahnaf Siddiqui, and is licensed under the Apache License, Version 2.0 (see LICENSE file).

+Artwork (such as laserShip.png and monomer.png) is Copyright 2016 Shah Akandh, all rights reserved.